 After the community meeting, the applicant revised the COD and changed the maximum number of stories from four (4) to three (3).
-This building height is within the Places29

-Master Plan recommendation of a maximum of four (4) stories for residential and office uses and three (3) stories for retail and commercial uses.
-The maximum building footprint in Block 1 is 5,000 square feet.
+This building height is within the Places29 Master Plan recommendation of a maximum of four (4) stories for residential and office uses and three (3) stories for retail and commercial uses.
+[Note: the maximum height for non-residential uses has now been reduced to one (1) story with the current application].
 The Places29 Master Plan calls for a maximum building footprint of 5,000 square feet for retail-only buildings in Urban Density Residential designations.
 Adjacent existing residential units on Fowler Ridge Court have building footprints of approximately 2,100 to 2,500 square feet.
 Therefore, the building footprints within Block 1 are approximately the size of two single-family homes.